-The Graduate School offers two levels of support for this award:
+The Graduate College offers two levels of support for this award:

 - Support for a graduate assistantship position.
-Each student receiving an assistantship will be awarded a Graduate Assistant Scholarship (GAS) and $14,500 stipend to be used towards a 10-month academic appointment.
+Each student receiving an assistantship will be awarded a Graduate Assistant Scholarship (GAS) and stipend ($19,100 if a PhD student, $15,000 if master’s or non-PhD doctoral student) to be used towards a 10-month academic appointment.
 The student appointed by the faculty member to the GA position must be a full-time graduate student eligible for a graduate assistantship.